Each person interested in joining a kayak trip is requested to read this page.

 - Cape Freeman Expedition

-This eight-day guided wilderness sea kayaking and camping journey is designed specifically for kayakers who have accumulated some experience and developed reasonable boat-handling abilities.
-These more advanced expeditions can involve some paddling challenges.
-Many of our other tours are better suited to less experienced kayakers.
+This eight-day guided wilderness sea kayaking and camping journey is specifically designed for kayakers who have accumulated some experience and developed reasonable boat-handling abilities.
+We offer several other tours for less experienced paddlers.

-Cape Freeman Expedition participants must be willing and able to self-propel a loaded single kayak at optimum cruising speed in a variety of sea conditions, including; moderate winds, currents and open-ocean swell.
+Cape Freeman Expedition participants are asked to arrive with the ability to effectively propel a loaded single kayak at cruising speed in a variety of sea conditions, including; moderate winds, currents and open-ocean swell.
 The trip may include review of intermediate paddling, manoeuvring and stability techniques.

 Participants on this expedition are also requested to arrive with the practiced ability to perform the following basic skills in a single kayak: A controlled quick stop, followed by using forward and reverse sweep strokes to pivot 360° in each direction, then paddling backwards in a straight line for at least twenty strokes.
 Additionally, Cape Freeman Expedition participants are encouraged to become comfortable with rocking their kayak side-to-side while their torso remains still, centred and upright.
 Practicing this skill can help prevent a capsize while paddling in more challenging sea conditions.
 Arriving with these abilities can help create a more cohesive skill level within the group.